Understanding Hotel Policies for Minors in the UK

 Differences in Policies Across Various Hotel Chains

-- Major budget hotel chains (Premier Inn, Travelodge): Require guests to be at least 18 to check in.
-May allow 16-17 year olds only when parents/guardians are also staying at the hotel.
+- Major budget hotel chains (Premier Inn, Travelodge): You must be at least 18 to book and check in.
+They allow 16 and 17-year-olds to stay in separate rooms only when a parent or guardian is staying in the same hotel.

-- Mid-range and luxury hotels: Typically require guests to be at least 18 with no exceptions.
+- Mid-range and luxury hotels: These almost always require guests to be at least 18.
+They rarely make exceptions.

-- Youth Hostels (YHA): Accept unaccompanied guests aged 16 and above, offering both shared and private rooms.
+- Youth Hostels (YHA): These properties accept unaccompanied guests aged 16 and above.
+They offer both shared dorms and private rooms.

 Can a 16 Year Old Stay in a Hotel Alone?